 Here’s an example.
 Asking for directions, I’ve pointed down the street on several occasions, not realizing that it’s rude to gesture with your index finger in most parts of Southeast Asia.
 People who have helped me didn’t seem offended in any way, but after a while, I realized that people who live in the region gesture using an open hand instead of an index finger.
 I changed my habit and now gesture with an open hand too.
 I see warmth in people’s eyes when I do this, as they realize I’ve learned something about their culture.

 But too often rude western tourist behavior is out of uncaring obliviousness.
-Some tourists assume that wherever they are is just like home, and treat it that way — wearing skimpy clothes, yelling after drinking too many Singhas, loudly complaining about something they’re not used to, and having a passionate kiss on the street.
-This is disrespectful behavior in Southeast Asia.
+Some tourists, as they start their southeast Asia travel, assume that wherever they are is just like home, and treat it that way – wearing skimpy clothes, yelling after drinking too many Singhas, loudly complaining about something they’re not used to, and having a passionate kiss on the street.
+This usually is disrespectful behavior in Southeast Asia.

 As travelers, we have an obligation to be aware of our surroundings and to adapt to them.
 It is not difficult to observe how others dress, speak, and behave and to follow suit.
 No one expects us to know all the nuances that a citizen would, but we are expected to mindful and modify our conduct.
 In fact, it’s an opportunity — one of the benefits of traveling is that our eyes are opened to how other people in the world do things.

-Here are seven easy things to remember when you travel in Southeast Asia.
+Here are seven easy things to remember for your Southeast Asia travel.
 For each, I’ve explained some nuances, but if you keep just the seven in mind — and remember to observe and copy the local residents around you — you’ll sail through your trip showing respect for the citizens of Southeast Asia and their cultures.